Enforcement Summaries

 Each case is different and may vary in investigative scope, complexity, and time required to review.
 Some cases may involve multiple individuals or organizations, traverse multiple states and/or U.S. territories, and include multiple alleged violations—any of which might require extensive investigative resources to obtain sufficient evidence to determine whether an alleged violation has occurred.
 Other cases may be more straightforward, where the initial evidence clearly substantiates the alleged violation, allowing Investigative and Enforcement Services to more quickly process the case to help APHIS officials determine the appropriate resolution.
 Finally, Investigative and Enforcement Services conducts a streamlined review of most cases involving alleged regulated garbage and passenger baggage violations in support of agricultural quarantine inspection activities.
 These cases are completed as part of an expedited resolution program, in which Customs and Border Protection refers a case to APHIS while simultaneously providing evidence related to the alleged violation.

-Pie Chart- New Cases
+New Cases Programs FY23

 *Chart does not include new cases referred as part of the regulated garbage (rg) and passenger baggage (pb) expedited resolution programs.